5-choosability of graphs with crossings far apart

-\begin{theorem} Every graph drawn in the plane so that the distance between every pair of crossings is at least\/ $15$ is $5$-choosable. \end{theorem}

-Some distance condition on the crossings is necessary, even if we would allow only three crossings, as shown by $K_6$.
+Some distance condition on the crossings in Theorem~\ref{thm-main} is necessary, even if we allow only three crossings, as shown by $K_6$.
 On the other hand, it was proved in \cite{LidDvoSkre} and independently also in \cite{CaHa11} that the distance requirement is not needed, if we have at most two crossings.
-The inductive proof of Theorem \ref{thm-main0} involves a stronger inductive hypothesis that is stated later as Theorem \ref{thm-maingen} and in particular also implies the above-mentioned result from~\cite{CaHa11, LidDvoSkre}.
+The inductive proof of Theorem~\ref{thm-main0} involves a stronger inductive hypothesis that is stated later as Theorem \ref{thm-maingen} and in particular also implies the above-mentioned result from~\cite{LidDvoSkre, CaHa11}, see Section~\ref{sec-main}.

 \begin{theorem}[\cite{LidDvoSkre, CaHa11}] Every graph whose crossing number is at most two is $5$-choosable. \end{theorem}